There have been a few events/circumstances that occurred recently, which have prompted me to consider starting a new movement. Who's with me?

 By Felicia Knight, President, The Knight Canney Group

 When PRConsultants Group, a national consortium of public relations and communications professionals launched the first annual Snark Free Day last year, the response from some quarters was predictable—even funny.
 Turns out, some people are just too damned cool to lose the snark, if only for 24 hours.
 It’s like asking Gordon Gekko to nuzzle a kitten.

 The point of Snark Free Day is make people take a moment to think about the effect their words or deeds have on other people.
-The abundance of snark is especially evident in cyber-space, where ... ⇢ read more
+The abundance of snark is especially evident in cyber-space, where speed and anonymity... ⇢ read more

 By Amy Kossoff Smith, President, Write Ideas, Inc., and Founder/Editor, PRCG Powerlines, @WriteIdeasPR

 An idea that blossomed at last year's National PRConsultants Group Conference takes flight today.
 Snark Free Day, already generating national attention, has an ambitious goal: to eliminate negativity, cynicism and #snark in person and online.
 This group of national PR pro's has a simple objective: to clean up communication one nice word at a time.
 The statistics support it; we don't tolerate it in schools; we cringe at headlines about verbal bashing; so let's all take the challenge today.
 Try it at work and at home.
 Censor the... ⇢ read more

 By Amy Smith, President Write Ideas, Inc. and PRCG Powerlines Founder/Editor

 As the Public Relations Society of America's APR Credential approaches its 50th anniversary, there's a renewed interest in marking this milestone with renewed vigor.
 The APR (Accredited in Public Relations) credential, according to the PRSA website, established in 1964, is...